Ergo Proxy: Production

 Ergo Proxy was directed by Shūkō Murase with Dai Satō serving as chief writer and Naoyuki Onda as character designer.
 The anime was originally announced at the MIP TV Trade Show in France as a 23-episode TV series.
 Manglobe initially approached Shūkō Murase with a bare-bones vision for a futuristic detective thriller, which included the title, a plot outline for episodes 1–3 and a design concept for Romdeau.
 Beyond that they let him develop the idea towards a more existentialist slant.

 "There was almost too much freedom", he laughs.
 "A show slated to be on a commercial network carries restrictions according to the time slot", he explains.
 "Sponsors often have requests intended to help propel the work to hit status; and merchandising entails another set of requirements altogether.
 By comparison, all Ergo Proxy had to deal with was a DVD release and a TV broadcast over a pay satellite channel."

 When asked about how he devised the title Ergo Proxy, Satō simply replied "[I]t sounds cool".
 Murase explained he originally wanted to use the concept of everyone having another self inside of themselves: the idea that there are two personalities inside a person and noted that René Descartes' phrase "cogito, ergo sum" was the inspiration for it.
 Satō stated that they originally did not want to explicitly express the concepts of Gnosticism in the anime.
-However, their personal beliefs ended up reflecting the ideas of Gnosticism and realized how well these terms fit and decided to use them.
+However, their personal beliefs ended up reflecting the ideas of Gnosticism and they realized how well these terms fit and decided to use them.

 At first they intended to have Vincent as the leading protagonist and Re-l as a supporting character; however, as they fleshed out her character, she became a much stronger character and began to steal the spotlight from Vincent.
 This gave them the opportunity to split the narrative between the two characters instead of having a single protagonist lead the story.